-- EE 1.9 Pursue retrofitting of existing and installing new streetlight, traffic signal, and safety lights with LED fixtures. - EE 1.10 Install automated controls and universal energy management systems in municipal buildings. - EE 1.11 Establish an energy revolving fund for municipal and community projects. - EE 1.12 Enroll appropriate City facilities in the SCE Demand Response Program. - EE 1.13 Support RCMU efforts to expand energy conservation programs. - EE 1.14 Promote programs and conservation efforts that encourage a reduction in energy and greenhouse gas emissions of homes and businesses. - Provide incentives and educational materials to encourage sustainable building design and site design that receive LEED, Sustainable Sites, Living Building Challenge, or similar certifications. - EE 1.16 Continue to support, and regularly update RCMU's New Development Incentive program for new development that exceeds California Green Building Standards Code minimum requirements.
+- EE 1.10 Install automated controls and universal energy management systems in municipal buildings. - EE 1.11 Establish an energy revolving fund for municipal and community projects. - EE 1.12 Enroll appropriate City facilities in the SCE Demand Response Program. - EE 1.13 Support RCMU efforts to expand energy conservation programs. - EE 1.14 Promote programs and conservation efforts that encourage a reduction in energy and greenhouse gas emissions of homes and businesses. - EE 1.15 Provide incentives and educational materials to encourage sustainable building design and site design that receive LEED, Sustainable Sites, Living Building Challenge, or similar certifications. - EE 1.16 Continue to support, and regularly update RCMU's New Development Incentive program for new development that exceeds California Green Building Standards Code minimum requirements.

 Policy 2: Increase the amount of renewable energy use in Rancho Cucamonga.
-Actions

-- EE 2.1 Offer a citywide resource that compiles with all state, local, and third-party incentives, programs, and information regarding renewable energy for residents and businesses to access. - EE 2.2 Continue to support and expand the use of renewable energy. - Promote income-qualified solar housing programs that provide no- or low-cost solar for families living with limited or fixed incomes. - EE 2.4 Leverage incentives and rebates to increase renewable energy generation on City-owned facilities and properties. - EE 2.5 Install solar panels when feasible on new and existing municipal buildings. - EE 2.6 Advocate for the continuance of the Net Energy Metering (NEM) program at the state level.
+- EE 2.1 Offer a citywide resource that compiles with all state, local, and third-party incentives, programs, and information regarding renewable energy for residents and businesses to access. - EE 2.2 Continue to support and expand the use of renewable energy. - EE 2.3 Promote income-qualified solar housing programs that provide no- or low-cost solar for families living with limited or fixed incomes. - EE 2.4 Leverage incentives and rebates to increase renewable energy generation on City-owned facilities and properties. - EE 2.5 Install solar panels when feasible on new and existing municipal buildings. - EE 2.6 Advocate for the continuance of the Net Energy Metering (NEM) program at the state level.